-NUR 108 - PHARMACOLOGY, DOSAGE CALCULATIONS, & MEDICATION ADMINISTRATION - II - 2.5 credits
+NUR 208 - Pharmacology, Dosage Calculations, & Medication Administration - II - 3.0 credits

-This is the second course of a two-part sequence where students will expand their discussion of pharmacology with an emphasis on the actions, interactions, adverse effects, and nursing implications of medications that impact specific systems.
-Principles of therapy with major drug groups in relation to drug selection, dosage, route, and use in special populations (e.g., children, older adults/frail elderly, pregnant women, clients with impaired renal or hepatic functions, critical illness) are examined.
-The nursing process is used to assess appropriate/inappropriate responses to therapy.
-Students will utilize knowledge of pharmacology to demonstrate the accurate calculation of dosages and safe administration of injectable medications in the concurrent Skills Lab.
-Medication Dosage Calculation Exam: Students will be required to demonstrate medication dosage calculation competency throughout the PN Program by completing 4 exams.
-The first medication dosage calculation exam is completed in this course.
+This is the second course of a three-part series where students will expand their discussion of pharmacology with an emphasis on the actions, interactions, adverse effects, and nursing implications of the drug classifications "hypnotics and sedatives", "anticonvulsants", and "steroids."
+Principles of therapy in relation to drug selection, dosage, route, and use in special populations (e.g., children, older adults/frail elderly, pregnant woman, clients with impaired renal or hepatic functions, critical illness) are examined.
+The nursing process is used to assess appropriate/inappropriate responses to drug therapy and implications for nursing care.
+Medication Dosage Calculation Competency: Students will complete four "Medication Dosage Calculation Exams" throughout the program with expected scores increasing as student progresses in program.
+The second exam is completed in this course with an expected score of 90% within 3 attempts.
+A student unable to demonstrate this competency cannot progress in the program.
 30 hours of instruction.